-Secondary students are divided into four houses and remain in the same house until they graduate.
+Secondary students are divided into six houses and remain in the same house until they graduate.
 The house system provides camaraderie as students, faculty, and families come together for various culture and tradition-building activities, academic and athletic challenges, and a student government that crosses age and grade boundaries.
 Each year students compete for the House Cup, which displays each year’s winner engraved on it.
 Houses also give secondary students a healthy and counter-cultural sense of honor, teamwork, sacrifice, and responsibility in keeping with their growth as young Christian men and women.

 |Caspian||The hero of C.S.
 Lewis’s Chronicles of Narnia, Prince (and later, King) Caspian.
 Through his adventures in restoring the glory of Narnia, he made a name for himself which we in this House proudly bear.
 Like our great forbear, we seek victory and honor for our House to the glory of God.